 I know – YUCK!

 It’s a drag when you want to jump in and arrange desks and furniture to make the room look like a classroom.
-But this is the best and easiest time to do the dreaded cleaning.
-It will save you time in the long run.
+But this is the best and easiest time to tackle the dreaded cleaning.
+Ultimately, it will save you time.

 Ask others for help and know your limits.

-This one is big enough that it needs a special place in the room.
-I plan to keep it between my teacher’s desk and my small group table for easy accessibility for both workspaces.
+On the downside, big carts need a special place in the room.
+I usually kept it between my teacher’s desk and my small group table for easy access from both workspaces.

-I generally keep up the same bulletin boards all year (don’t judge me).
-I used to change hallway bulletin boards with the holidays or seasons.
-They’re great for displaying student work.
-But the bulletin boards in my room are considered Prime Real Estate!
+I generally kept up the same bulletin boards all year (don’t judge me).
+I would switch up the hallway bulletin boards to match the holidays or seasons.
+They’re also a great way to display student work.
+However, the bulletin boards in my room were considered prime real estate!

-I want everything hanging up on my wall to be a helpful reference poster, anchor chart, or serve some other functional purpose.
+I aimed for everything hanging on my walls to serve a purpose, whether it was an informative reference poster, an anchor chart, or another functional element.

-In the past, I made the mistake of putting reference posters, such as my CUBES/CUBED Math strategy posters, below the whiteboard on the front wall.
+In the past, I made the mistake of positioning reference posters, including the CUBES/CUBED Math strategy posters, below the whiteboard on the front wall.
+Bad idea.

-Unfortunately, I soon realized that students in the back couldn’t see them.
-So I moved them above the whiteboard, where they’ve remained every year since then.
+I quickly realized that students in the back couldn’t see them.
+I ended up moving them above the whiteboard, where they remained every year since then.

-Even if you don’t have a plan for your bulletin boards yet, get the background paper or fabric and borders up.
-You can decide on decorations or posters later, but you’ll feel better when the bulletin boards are ready.
+Even if you haven’t yet planned your bulletin boards, start by setting up the background paper or fabric and borders.
+You can decide on decorations or posters later, but having the bulletin boards ready will give you a sense of accomplishment.

-If you teach ELA in the upper grades, you’ll love this plot diagram – story mountain – bulletin board display.
-The Cards are editable and come in two sizes.
-I used to hang mine up across the back wall of my classroom.
-We referred to it often during class discussions, and students always mention it even after “graduating” from my classroom.
+If you teach upper-grade ELA, you’ll absolutely adore this bulletin board display featuring a plot diagram – a story mountain.
+The editable cards come in two sizes and can be arranged across the back wall of your classroom.
+We referred to it often during class discussions, and even after students “graduated” from my classroom, they continued to mention its impact.

 You’ll want to click the image or CLICK HERE to check it out at my Teachers Pay Teachers store.